How to hire an executive coach

 Anyone can call themselves a coach.
 No license required.

-Most leaders don't know what to evaluate.
-So they default to what a coach's website says, a few LinkedIn posts, or a warm referral from someone whose situation looked nothing like theirs.
-Then six months later they have a lot of notes and good ideas but no significant behavioral changes or different results.
+Most leaders don’t know what to evaluate.
+So they default to what a coach’s website says, a few LinkedIn posts, or a warm referral from someone whose situation looked nothing like theirs.
+Six months later?
+Notes.
+Good ideas.
+No behavioral change.
+No different results.

 The easiest way to hire an executive coach is to request a free session to work on your biggest challenges right now.
-You'll know within 55-minutes if that coach can actually help you or not.
+You’ll know within 55 minutes if that coach can help you or not.
 We offer a no-pressure first coaching session for free.

 How do I know if I’m ready for executive coaching?

-Coaching works when you show up willing to examine what you're actually doing, not just how others are getting in your way.
+Coaching works when you show up willing to examine what you’re doing, not just how others are getting in your way.
 Most leaders arrive with a clear story about why their situation is difficult with their board, the team, the company, the market.
-Here's the truth: you can't change them.
-But you can change yourself and how you lead them.
-Good coaching starts by looking at what you're contributing to the situation, which requires a deeper kind of willingness to change.
+You can’t change them.
+You can change yourself and how you lead them.
+Good coaching starts by looking at what you’re contributing to the situation, which requires a deeper kind of willingness to change.

 You don’t need to have everything figured out.
 You don’t need a polished development plan.
 You need to be genuinely curious about your own patterns and skill level and be willing to act on what you uncover in your coaching sessions.